markokratos0918/ai-dss-auckland-public-transport/README.md

 ## Overview

-This capstone project develops a prototype decision-support system using Auckland Transport GTFS Realtime data, GTFS Static reference data, and NIWA weather data to predict delays and generate actionable recommendations for transport operators.
+This capstone project develops a prototype decision-support system using Auckland Transport GTFS Realtime data, GTFS Static reference data, and Open-Meteo weather data to predict delays and generate actionable recommendations for transport operators.

 ## Current Milestone